Emerging Educators

 Required Professional Learning Schedule

-As an Emerging Educator, you're also expected to participate in ongoing professional learning.
+All First Year Emerging Educators are expected to participate in ongoing professional learning.
+If you have been with the district for longer than a year, you are not required to attend these sessions, unless otherwise directed by your principal.
 All Trainings will be held at the Professional Learning Center (PLC) at 2003 Riverside Drive from 8:00-4:00.
 Please plan accordingly.

 - August 22